fogus/spiel/pyramidenspiel/montauk/README.markdown

 If the extra drawn card is exactly the same as the card that won the trick then its rank can be spent six times.

-### Cards of the same rank (spend 4)
+### Cards of the same rank (spend 5 - 10)

 When a trick consists of two cards of the same rank then the suit decides the winner, who then spends the rank played four times.
+In addition, the winner draws an extra card and spends it either 1, 4, or 6 times depending on the suit and ranks matches as described above.

+### Exact same cards (10 plays)

+When a trick consists of the same exact cards then the player who played the face-up card wins the trick.
+The winner may then spend the rank six times.
+After this, the player draws an extra card and plays it four times regardless of the suit or rank match.

+Cards played to tricks are always made visible to both players after they are resolved.

 Final scoring
 =============